This is a 1961 Ad for the model 514 rifle

 I was able to "cleanup" most of the scenery art using color matched

-paints but after starting to work on the "target score scenery", I wasn't
+paints but after starting to work on the "target score scenery", I

-condition as received).
-It appears that some of the damage may have come
+above for art condition as received).
+It appears that some of the

-from excess oil on the chain used to move the rider target.
-I decided
+damage may have come from excess oil on the chain used to move the

-to try my hand at re-creating the art rather than continuing the restoration
+rider target.
+I decided to try my hand at re-creating the art

-of the original.
-First the art was scanned.
+was scanned.
 Next a crude cleanup was done.
+Then it was broken into

-Then it was broken into layers.
-Each layer was then repaired and redrawn
+layers.
+Each layer was then repaired and redrawn as necessary (thanks

-as necessary (thanks to my daughter for her help here).
-Finally it was
+to my daughter for her help here).
+Finally it was printed on a heavy

-printed on a heavy inkjet paper using a commercial sign printer.
-The result
+inkjet paper using a commercial sign printer.
+The result was better

-was better than I had expected.
+than I had expected.
 I then sealed both sides of the paper using

 a product called "super surface sealer".
 I then glued the art to

-illustration board using spray adhesive.
+board using spray adhesive.

 The final step is to add the black light sensitive paint to the areas